InfernoSuperNova/novr/README.md

 # [Nuclear Option](https://store.steampowered.com/app/2168680/Nuclear_Option/) VR

 ### A reworked version of [UUVR](https://github.com/Raicuparta/uuvr)  designed and optimized for Nuclear Option, fixing up the many options caused by UUVR.
-*To be clear, I have no problems with UUVR.
-It's an incredible piece of software, but it's more of a generalist prototyping tool more than a long term patch.*

-Installer coming soon.
-The installer is planned to be a single-file GUI app for Windows and Linux.

 ## Building